 How To Get to Kyoto, Japan

-Getting to Kyoto is fairly easy, regardless if you are coming from another city in Japan or from overseas.
-The city is well-connected by buses, trains and a nearby airport.
+Getting to Kyoto is fairly easy, regardless if you are coming from another city in Japan or overseas.
+The region is well-connected by buses, trains and nearby airports.

 Kyoto Airport

-If you are flying to Kyoto from another country, the closest Kyoto, Japan airport is the Kansai International Airport in Osaka (KIX).
+If you are flying to Kyoto from another country, the closest airport is the Kansai International Airport in Osaka (KIX).
 If you are arriving in Kyoto from another city in Japan, the Osaka Itami Airport (ITM) is actually closer to Kyoto.
-Search for the best airplane fares on Skyscanner.
-Flying means you will have to arrange transport from Osaka to Kyoto.
-The best way to travel from Osaka to Kyoto is by train.
-The Limited Express Haruka (operated by JR West) is the rail service to use between the airport and Kyoto Station.
-The ride takes an hour and 15 minutes.
+Search for the best airfares on Skyscanner – but first, read our Tips for Finding Cheap Flights.

 Train to Kyoto Station

-If you are traveling from Kyoto to Narita Airport by train, the Kyoto to Tokyo train does not go to the airport.
-You will need to switch trains – and possibly modes of transport in Tokyo.
-Click here for the Kyoto to Tokyo bullet train schedule and other Kyoto transport information.
+When traveling from Kyoto to Narita or Haneda Airport by train, the Kyoto to Tokyo line does not serve either airport.
+You will need to switch in Tokyo.
+Find the Kyoto to Tokyo bullet train schedule and current Kyoto transport information here.

 How To Get Around Kyoto, Japan

-Once in Kyoto, there are multiple options for Kyoto transportation.
-In addition to taxis, there are buses, trains, trams and subways.
-And, even though Kyoto is sprawling, it is possible to cover quite a bit of ground by simply walking between destinations.
+Once in the city, there are multiple options for Kyoto transportation.
+In addition to taxis, rickshaws and bicycles, there are buses, trains, trams and subways.
+Even though Kyoto is sprawling, it is possible to cover quite a bit of ground by simply walking between destinations.

 Kyoto Bus

-Using buses in Kyoto is a great way to get around the city – as most areas are serviced by buses.
+Using buses in Kyoto is a great way to get around.
 Within the city, buses charge a flat fee of 230 yen per ride.
 Beyond the flat-fare zone, you need to pay by distance.
-Fares are paid at the front of the bus with cash (exact change required, change machine on board) or pre-loaded transport cards (like SUICA or ICOCA), which require a simple tap when you exit.
-There is an All-Day Bus Pass that costs 600 yen and is good for unlimited rides.
+Fares are paid at the front of the bus with cash (exact change required, change machine on board) or pre-loaded transport cards (like SUICA or ICOCA), which require a tap-off when you exit.
+There is an All-Day Bus Pass that costs 1100 yen and is good for unlimited rides.
+More info here.

 Kyoto Subway

-There are only two subway lines in Kyoto: Karasuma, which runs north-south and Tozai, which runs east-west.
-Rides cost 210-350 yen and are paid for using a transport card.
+There are two subway lines in Kyoto: Karasuma Subway Line, which runs north-south and Tozai Subway Line, which travels east-west.
+Rides are priced by distance, starting at 220 yen.
+The fare is paid using a transport card and 1-Day Passes are available.

 Trains are a good option for going outside of the city center – for instance, when traveling to Arashiyama and south to Fushimi Inari Shrine.
 Prices vary by destination and fees are paid with a transport card.

-There are two popular options for transport cards: the JR Pass (Japan Rail Pass), which is regional and can be used on some local transport, and a card like the ICOCA card, which is used on local transport.
+There are two popular options for transport cards.
+The JR Pass – or Japan Rail Pass, which is sold by region and can be used on some local transport, and a ICOCA card, which is used solely on local transport.
+Travelers will need to first determine what sights to see and which route to get there before deciding if a transport card makes sense for them.

 Where To Stay in Kyoto, Japan

 Tourists who want to stay in traditional Japanese accommodations should search for Ryokan lodging.
-Although often lacking modern conveniences, staying at a Ryokan offers a more authentic experience and the opportunity to experience Japanese hospitality.
-Staying in Ryokan lodging is usually more expensive than staying in western-style hotels.
+Although often lacking modern conveniences, staying at a Ryokan offers an authentic experience and Japanese hospitality.
+The atmospheric Kyoto Ryokan Kinoe is a top-rated Ryokan in central Kyoto.
+See rates for your dates!

 Capsule Hotel Kyoto

-- Our 3-Day Kyoto Itinerary covers some ground!
-Make sure you pack the right travel shoes for trekking around the city.
-We recommend wearing a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia and Skechers.
-Kris prefers wearing these shoes by Merrell.
+Make sure you pack the right travel shoes for trekking around Kyoto.
+We recommend lightweight and comfortable walking shoes.
+I go with these NB Trainers and Kris prefers trail shoes by Merrell.
+Use our reviews for some of the other Best Shoes for Travel to find your perfect pair!

-- If you haven’t already obtained travel insurance for your trip to Japan, consider traveling protected with World Nomads.
+No matter how well you prepare, travel goes sideways at times.
+When luggage gets lost, flights cancel or travelers become ill, insurance could help cover costs.
+If you haven’t already obtained coverage for your trip to Japan, consider traveling protected with World Nomads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.